Oluwatomi-Omotoso/NetPulse/README.md

 ## Deployment

-This app can be deployed on **Streamlit Cloud** for free.\
+This app is deployed on **Streamlit Cloud** for free.\
-When hosted, Streamlit Cloud keeps the `history.csv` persistent during the session, but resets if the app restarts.
-For long-term storage, consider connecting to a database (like SQLite or Firebase).
+Streamlit Cloud keeps the `history.csv` persistent during the session, but resets it if the app restarts.
+For long-term storage, I'd suggest connecting to an actual database (like SQLite or Firebase).

 ---